jihulabs/pystreams/README.rst

     gm = GM(api_key=123456)
     print gm.start('first_steps')  # Start the first level programmatically

-For simplicity (and so you can share your code!) the GM and
+For simplicity (and so you can share your code!) the GM and Stockfighter